Radical democracy: Agonistic perspective

 Laclau and Mouffe have argued for radical agonistic democracy, where different opinions and worldviews are not oppressed by the search for consensus in liberal and deliberative democracy.
 As this agonistic perspective has been most influential in academic literature, it has been subject to most criticisms on the idea of radical democracy.
-Brockelman for example argues that the theory of radical democracy is an Utopian idea.
+Brockelman for example argues that the theory of radical democracy is a utopian ideal.
 Political theory, he argues, should not be used as offering a vision of a desirable society.
 In the same vein, it is argued that radical democracy might be useful at the local level, but does not offer a realistic perception of decision-making on the national level.
 For example, people might know what they want to see changing in their town and feel the urge to participate in the decision-making process of future local policy.
 Developing an opinion about issues at the local level often does not require specific skills or education.
 Deliberation in order to combat the problem of groupthink, in which the view of the majority dominates over the view of the minority, can be useful in this setting.
 However, people might not be skilled enough or willing to decide about national or international problems.
 A radical democracy approach for overcoming the flaws of democracy is, it is argued, not suitable for levels higher than the local one.